jostly/gamedev-links/README.md

 * Everything you need for optimal isometric triangle-grid heightfields: LOD, stitching, streaming tiles, transitions, minimizing sharp corners, and analysis vs. split quads. https://twitter.com/CasualEffects/status/1404109711373443080
 * using DrawMeshInstancedIndirect to draw *a lot* of single-triangle meshes with a geometry shader that grows a  procedural flower from a vertex (thread) https://twitter.com/HarryAlisavakis/status/1399331634508451843
+* Graphic template pack for itch.io https://jannikboysen.itch.io/easy-releasy
+* The easiest way to make a 1 dimension random noise loop on itself is to generate a 2d random noise and then move in circle on that noise..... https://twitter.com/grifdail/status/1329456356240334849
+*